-- (A) Branchsellingbothforcashandcredit:Inthiscasealso,themainaccountingworkisdoneat the head office.
+(A) Branchsellingbothforcashandcredit:Inthiscasealso,themainaccountingworkisdoneat the head office.
 The branch will keep a petty cash book and prepare, periodically, the stockstatement to be sent to the head office.
-It will also have to keep accounts of credit customerssothatthecustomerscanberemindedaboutthebalancesduefromthem.Theheadoffic ewillkeepaccountsofthebranchmuchinthesamewayinwhichintheaccountsofthefirsttypeofb rancharekept.
-Theonlyexception is thatthefollowingadditional entrieswill bemade: - 1.
-To transfer the branch debtors in the beginning of the year:BranchAccount . ..
-Dr yearBranchDebtors ...
+It will also have to keep accounts of credit customerssothatthecustomerscanberemindedaboutthebalancesduefromthem.Thehead customerssothatthecustomerscanberemindedaboutthebalancesduefromthem.
+Thehead officewillkeepaccountsofthebranchmuchinthesamewayinwhichintheaccountsofthefir sttypeofbrancharekept.
+Theonlyexception is thatthefollowing additional entries will be made:

+1. To transfer the branch debtors in the beginning of the

+year:BranchAccount . ..
 Dr.